jfcloutier/karma_system/design_notes/policies.md

 * If a CA emits an intent, it terminates its timeframe once its intent is completed.
 * A CA that received an intent but did not emit one, terminates its timeframe once it confirmed which goals it could actuate.
   * The potential actuations are retained into the new timeframe awaiting readying requests.
+    * It is possible that, by the time, a CA receives a readying request, its beliefs have shifted and the actuation is obsolete.
+    * This is disregarded and the actuation is nonetheless readied.
-* A CA that did not receive an intent nor emitted one terminates immediately.
+* A CA that did not receive an intent nor emitted one terminates its current timeframe immediately.

 ### Flow details